isc-projects/bind9/bin/delv/delv.rst

    This option indicates whether to perform conventional DNSSEC validation, and if so, specifies the name of a trust anchor.
 The default is to validate using a trust anchor of "." (the root zone), for which there is a built-in key.
-If specifying a different trust anchor, then ``-a`` must be used to specify a file containing the key.
+If specifying a different trust anchor, then :option:`-a` must be used to specify a file containing the key.

 .. option:: +[no]tcp